Calea Victoriei: History

 Most roads in the Balkans at that time became muddy in the spring and autumn, and the wood prevented this.
 Consequently, the road was one of the most important construction works of the area and a source of pride to Bucharesters.
 The area surrounding the road became the most fashionable part of Bucharest: 35 boyar houses were located on the road itself in 1775.

 Podul Mogoșoaiei was the first street in Bucharest to be illuminated with candles during the night, starting July 1814.

 The wood was not a very sturdy material and often it was in a bad state, despite being repaired several times (including in 1793 and 1814).
 During the Russian occupation of the Danubian Principalities, in the aftermath of the Russo-Turkish War (1828–1829), an extension from Piața Victoriei northward was built by Pavel Kiseleff, the commander of the occupation troops, and is today named after him.
 In 1842 the road was paved with cobblestone.
 It was later upgraded to asphalt.

 The road was renamed "Calea Victoriei" on October 12, 1878, following the Romanian victory in the Independence War of 1877–1878.

 Calea Victoriei was Bucharest's showpiece street in the Interwar period.
 Tudor Octavian wrote, "this is how the whole of Bucharest would look if we had been allowed…, if its builders had been clever enough…".
 After roughly half a century of decline, it has recently been returning to this role.

 Today, the avenue is lined with new fashion shops, art boutiques, coffee shops and restaurants, making it an upmarket shopping strip in Bucharest.

+As of 2023 the association streets for people (in Romanian: Străzi Pentru Oameni) started a petition to make the entire avenue fully pedestrian.